 Having retired from the Department of English at the University of Bristol I am an independent scholar based in Oxford and London.
-These pages
+I first specialised

 - “Tin Wreaths and Broken Statues: Ezra Pound, Commemoration and the Classical Text”,